 Once you know what you need, it’s time to set a budget.
 Think about how much you can realistically afford to spend on freelance graphic design.

 The cost of design is a big topic since pricing can range from $15 to $150 per hour.
-Once you specify what you need, the ballpark should decrease a bit.
+Once you specify what you need, the ballpark should narrow down a bit.
 But there are still multiple factors at play, such as the experience and location of your designer.

-Bear in mind that bad design can cost you more in the long run.
-Bad design could risk you losing customers, and fixing things can be time-consuming.
-Considering all the benefits of good design, you should consider it an investment.
+Remember that bad design can cost you more in the long run.
+Bad design could mean losing customers, and fixing things can be time-consuming.

 3. Find freelancers